-Shrinkage: Radial: 6.8%, Tangential: 12.8%, Volumetric: 19.7%, T/R Ratio: 1.9
+Shrinkage: Radial: 6.8%, Tangential: 12.8%,

 Color/Appearance: Heartwood is a light yellowish brown.
 Narrow sapwood is a pale gray/white.
 Boards with mottled figure are sometimes seen, as well as solid burl sections and veneer.

-Grain/Texture: Grain is interlocked, with a uniform medium to coarse texture.
+Grain/Texture: Grain tends to be interlocked, with a uniform medium to coarse texture.
 Low natural luster.

 Rot Resistance: Rated as moderately durable, though susceptible to insect attack.

 Workability: Gives moderately good results with hand and machine tools, though boards with interlocked grain (especially on quartersawn surfaces) frequently causes tearout during planing and other surfacing operations.
-Blue Gum tends to have many internal stresses and drying difficulties, and also has a large amount of movement in service, which excludes it from being used in applications where stability is important.
+Blue gum tends to have many internal stresses and drying difficulties, and also has a large amount of movement in service, which excludes it from being used in applications where stability is important.
 Glues and finishes well.

 Odor: No characteristic odor.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Blue Gum has been reported to cause skin irritation.
+Allergies/Toxicity: Although severe reactions are quite uncommon, blue gum has been reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Plantation-grown lumber is regularly available (sometimes sold simply as “Eucalyptus”) and is moderately priced for an imported hardwood.
+Pricing/Availability: Plantation-grown lumber is regularly available (sometimes sold simply as “eucalyptus”) and is moderately priced for an imported hardwood.
 Figured boards and burls are likely to be much more expensive.

-Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
+Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

 Common Uses: Utility lumber, pallets, paper (pulpwood), fenceposts, flooring, veneer, and turned objects.